pscedu/HF_SCF_Assignment/README.md

   Your job will be to fill in the stubbed functions in SCF.py

   - Step 1.
 Calculate the Electron Nuclear Repulsion Energy
   - Step 2.
-Calculate the Orthogonality Matrix (S^(-1/2))
+Calculate the Initial Hcore Matrix
   - Step 3.
-Calculate the Initial Hcore Matrix
+Calculate the Initial Density Matrix
   - Step 4.
-Calculate the Initial Density Matrix
-  - Step 5.
 Start the SCF Procedure
-      - Step 5a.
+      - Step 4a.
 Calculate the Fock Matrix
-      - Step 5b.
+      - Step 4b.
 Solve Eigenvalues and Eigenvectors of Roothan Equations
-      - Step 5c.
+      - Step 4c.
 Calculate the Total Energy of the Current Iteration
-      - Step 5d.
+      - Step 4d.
 Calculate the new Density Matrix
-      - Step 5e.
+      - Step 4e.
 Calculate the Energy Difference and RMS Difference of Density
-      - Step 5f.
+      - Step 4f.
 Check for Convergence, if Converged, Exit
-      - Step 5g.
+      - Step 4g.
 If not Converged, update Density Matrix and Energy and do another iteration
-  - Step 6.
+  - Step 5.
 Print out Final Total Energy for User

 ### The Input Parameters and the integrals